edwardvanvliet/IoT_Shared_Feed_KussieLove/README.md

 ### Step 7: Test your code

-In the Serial Monitor you should see some data, if your partner pushes on the push button.
+In the Serial Monitor you should see some (input) data coming up, if your partner pushes on the push button.

 ## Possible Errors: